daliaawad/Chatapp/README.md

-# Python Chat program:
+# Python Chat Program

-The server should allow for multiple simultaneous clients (Multithread).
-Any client can get a list of all other connected clients from the server.
-The server should provide both clients sending to individual other clients, and clients sending to all other online users -- simultaneously.
-The server should support some other functionality like groups, where clients can join groups tracked by the server, and messages can be sent to all clients in the group.
-Other option to send files to other clients.
-Each client must have an ID; used for connecting with the server, in order the server can keep a list of all connected clients.
-The client should access all functionality that the server supports.
-Therefore it must be able to request a list of the IDs for all other connected clients, send messages to other individual users, and send broadcast messages to all users.
+This is a multi-client chat program implemented in Python, utilizing multithreading for handling multiple simultaneous clients.
+The program enables clients to connect to a server and communicate with each other in various ways.
+The server supports functionalities such as individual messaging, broadcast messaging, group creation and joining, and file sharing.
+Each client is assigned a unique ID upon connecting to the server, allowing the server to maintain a list of all connected clients.

+## Features

+- *Multiple Simultaneous Clients*: The server can handle multiple clients connecting simultaneously, facilitating concurrent communication among them.

+- *List of Connected Clients*: Clients can request a list of all other connected clients from the server, enabling them to see who else is currently online.

+- *Individual Messaging*: Clients can send messages to specific individual clients by specifying the recipient's ID, ensuring private conversations.

+- *Broadcast Messaging*: Clients can send messages that are broadcasted to all online clients, enabling global announcements or public discussions.

+- *Group Functionality*: Clients can create and join groups tracked by the server.
+Messages sent to a group are delivered to all clients within that group, fostering collaborative conversations.

+- *File Sharing*: Clients have the capability to send files to other clients, allowing the exchange of documents, images, or any other file type.